Last verified: Wednesday, 21. April 2021 at 08:22 AM

-It is not safe to travel South Africa.
+We advise caution when travelling to South Africa.
 We detected travel advisories from 7 sources for this specific country.

-There are currently 1,558,458 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in South Africa.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in South Africa.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).

-There are currently 53,322 officially reported deaths related to this disease in South Africa.
+There are currently no officially reported deaths related to this disease in South Africa.

 Source: www.ecdc.europa.eu